PyAr/PyZombis/339/_sources/lectures/TWP45/TWP45_3_en.rst.txt

 transforms into a Python dictionary.
 However, it is not entirely readable.
 This can be solved with ``json.dumps``.

-.. activecode:: ac_l4fds5_3b_en_
+.. activecode:: ac_l45_3b_en
     :language: python3
     :python3_interpreter: brython

-    Now, we will request information about the show golden girls.
+    Now, we will request information about the band Coldplay.
 This time we will print the data in a readable format.
 We will use ``urllib`` to make the request.

     ~~~~